top of page

 The recent update we can see online from the Court dockets is that on July 22nd, 2025 there was an "Order of Assignment to a Judge".
 And more recently on September 11th, 2025 an "Order on Motion for Extension of Time to File Answer to Complaint."
 So CBP is asking for an extension to reply and we wait to see what happens and hope that these panels are released very soon.
 In the meantime, Maxeon has been busy starting a 5-year lease on an existing factory in Albuquerque, New Mexico so they can rapidly deploy as assembly line.
 This is ahead of their planned new factory build, also in Albuquerque, NM.

-Maxeon has been working hard on making available a solar panel assembled in the US and the first product we will start shipping out to customers at the end of September 2025 is the Maxeon 415W-R Click below to pre-order yours today.
+Maxeon has been working hard on making available a solar panel assembled in the US and the first product we will start shipping out to customers at the end of September 2025 is the Maxeon 415W-R Click below to order yours today.

 bottom of page